 I completed my probation at Unacademy - developing (more like debugging) the frontend for live classes.
 It is a small-time but feels like a long time.
 They weren't lying when they said work at a startup is fast-paced - not to mention the exponential learning curve.
 I worked in a rapidly growing team, learned new technologies, followed best practices, solved 100s of bugs, shipped 2 features, and faced production bugs & rollback.

-I wasn't sure that I will make it through probation.
 The memory of my first days is still vivid.
 I was going from person to person - looking for advice to put my best foot forward.
 Good folks from the community helped.
 I picked up some handy tips but as they say - you learn the most by doing.
 To be honest - not a lot has changed.
 I am still struggling.
 But I do see a path shaping up.
 And with the benefit of hindsight - a few learnings.

 So, here are my two cents.
 Best served to folks starting on a new job - unsure of themselves.

 It's the old cliche that communication is really important.
 You have probably heard it before.
 But it bears repeating - even more so in the remote setup.